SkiMoves.com

 It takes time to replace natural moves with Ski Moves and they are a constant challenge to maintain

-Ski Moves are timeless and consistent, it is about good execution.
-Consistent feedback is needed. looking for different ways to say the same thing is helpful, but looking for a new technique makes learning harder.
+Ski Moves are timeless, it is about good execution.
+A consistent focus is needed.
+Looking for different ways to say the same thing is helpful, but looking for a new technique makes learning harder.

 Precise timing is the formula that describes how to make Ski Moves that goes beyond a list of fundamentals